 Want to expand your professional network?

 The pandemic put in-person events on hold, making it harder to cement new professional connections.
-Although online events continued, networking via zoom was not ideal - you can't read body language, nor have a one-to-one conversation.
+Although online events continued, networking via zoom is not always ideal as it is more difficult to read body language.

-Daunting though it might seem to enter a room of people you have never met, introduce yourself, and start talking, most high-flying professionals, entrepreneurs and creatives will tell you that it was their networks that gave them the best boost in either personal development or career and business success.
+Daunting though it might seem to enter a room of people you have never met, introduce yourself, and start talking, many high-flying professionals, entrepreneurs and creatives claim their network gave their career or business a boost.

-Building a personal network is easy today with social media, and plenty of forums to ask questions.
-It’s trickier building a professional or business one, but not impossible, although you must be committed to interacting, exchanging ideas, sharing experiences, and communicating regularly.
+Building a personal network can be easy today through social media and plenty of forums to ask questions.
+It is trickier building a professional or business one, but not impossible, although you must be committed to interacting, exchanging ideas, sharing experiences, and communicating regularly.

 Do’s and don’ts of networking

 Do bring a contact card with your name, telephone and email.
 Scrabbling around for paper to scribble your details on will not give the right impression.

 Don’t make networking an exercise in self-promotion of yourself or your business.
 It’s a turn off.
 Far better to build a two-way relationship with someone.

 Do think about your body language and what signals you might give.
 Folded arms or scrolling through your phone won’t make you approachable.